-When participation in the market is costly, the gains from trading are in general asymmetric between traders with perfectly matching trading needs.
+are in general asymmetric between traders with perfectly matching trading needs.
 In addition, the gains are larger for those traders with idiosyncratic shocks in the same direction as the aggregate shock.

 We shall emphasize that the asymmetry in trading gains is a general phenomenon.
 To see this, let $u(\theta)$ denote the utility from holding θ and θ^ be the optimal holding.
 Then, $u'(\theta^) = 0$.
-For a small deviation $x = \theta - \theta^$ from the optimum, we can drop the higher order terms from the Taylor expansion and obtain the gain from trading as $u(\theta^) - u(\theta^ + x) \simeq -u''(\theta^) x^2/2$, which is the same for an opposite deviation -x.
+For a small deviation $x = \theta - \theta^$ from the optimum, we can drop the higher order terms from the Taylor expansion and obtain the gain from trading as $u(\theta^) - u(\theta^ + x) \simeq -u''(\theta^)x^2/2$, which is the same for an opposite deviation -x.
 When trading is costless, traders constantly maintain the optimal position, and the gains from trading for traders with small offsetting shocks are always the same.
 This symmetry breaks down when trading is costly.
 Facing a cost, traders no longer trade constantly.
-They only trade when the deviation from the optimal is sufficiently large.
-As Figure 2 illustrates, the trading gain is no longer symmetric for finite deviations from the optimum since $u(\theta^) - u(\theta^ + x) \neq u(\theta^) - u(\theta^ - x)$ for a finite x.
+They trade only when the deviation from the optimal is sufficiently large.
+As Fig. 2 illustrates, the trading gain is no longer symmetric for finite deviations from the optimum because $u(\theta^) - u(\theta^ + x) \neq u(\theta^) - u(\theta^ - x)$ for a finite x.
 Hence, as long as trading is infrequent, the gains from trading become different between traders with perfectly offsetting trading needs.